bento-codeing/cermjs/export/README.md

         cerm.getListenerDetailsById(0)
         ```

-- The `addEventListener` method allows you to add an event listener on specific target and saved it in internal history
+- The `addEventListener` method allows you to add an event listener for a specific target and preserves it in internal history
     - Parameters:
         - `target`: An element to attach the listener
         - `type`: A case-sensitive string representing the event type to listen for